MLXXXp/Arduboy2/README.md

 - The *beginNoLogo()* function is not included.
 This function could be used in Arduboy V1.1 in place of *begin()* to suppress the displaying of the ARDUBOY logo and thus free up the code that it required.
 Instead, Arduboy2 allows a sketch to call *boot()* and then add in any extra features that *begin()* provides by calling their functions directly after *boot()*, if desired.
 - The *ArduboyCore* and *ArduboyAudio* base classes, previously only available to, and used to derive, the *Arduboy* class, have been made publicly available for the benefit of developers who may wish to use them as the base of an entirely new library.
 This change doesn't affect the existing API.

+As of version 2.1.0 functionality from the [Team A.R.G.](http://www.team-arg.org/) *Arglib* library has been added:

+- The sprite drawing functions, collision detection functions, and button handling functions that Team A.R.G. incorporated from the [ArduboyExtra](https://github.com/yyyc514/ArduboyExtra) project.
+The *poll()* function was renamed *pollButtons()* for clarity.
+- The *drawCompressed()* function, which allows compressed bitmaps to be drawn.
+Saving bitmaps in compressed form may reduce overall sketch size.

 ## Start up features

 The *begin()* function, used to initialize the library, includes features that are intended to be available to all sketches using the library (unless the sketch developer has chosen to disable one or more of them to free up some code space):